ratta2ii/react-redux-state-api/README.md

 1:20pm | Finally making some progress here.
 Added constants for masterProductList, and exported that and TYPES out through the index module.

 2:13 | Chipping away on a new branch in my capstone.
 Working on selcting a product and opening model with correct data

+3:05 | Still trucking away.
+I have spent the entire day trying to piece together this concept of capturing the click event and updating the state on the selected item.
+I am going to have to make myself a lesson with just state on a single item to see how this works.